MicrosoftDocs/sdk-api/sdk-api-src/content/shellhandwriting/ne-shellhandwriting-tfhandwritingstate.md

 ## -description

-Specifies how handwriting is supported by the system.
+Specifies how handwriting is handled by the system.

 ## -enum-fields